 Even large-breed dogs, which age more quickly, commonly reach ten to thirteen years of age—double the lifespan of the past few decades.
 They would, therefore, be considered old starting at about seven years.

 Giant breed dogs (those weighing over eighty pounds or so) tend to age more quickly than smaller pets.
 Great Danes, for example, are considered “senior” at age five, and typically live only seven to nine years.
 There are exceptions, of course, with some very large dogs living healthy, happy lives well into their teens.
-Though he’s still a puppy, now at 18 months old Bravo (below) weighs just over 100 pounds (he lost 20 pounds when he lost his leg to cancer).
+Though he’s no longer a puppy, Bravo (below) weighs just over 100 pounds (he lost 20 pounds when he lost his leg to cancer).
 As a “giant” breed, we’re hoping to keep him happy and healthy as long as possible.
 And after this past year’s diagnosis and chemo, we cherish every day as a win!

 Old Dogs & Youthful Doggedness?

 So you have an old fogey doggy–how do you keep him youthful?
 What happens when that go-go-go puppy attitude turns into a yen for snoozing the day away?
 Dogs can become frustrated when their youthful abilities fade away and they’re no longer able to leap tall buildings–or onto sofas–with a single bound, or chase the Frisbee and catch it without effort.